ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/connection.rst

       (Read only attribute) (String) returns the host string the connection is connected to.

+   .. attribute:: host_ip

+      (Read only attribute) (String) returns the host IP string the connection is connected to.

    .. attribute::  port

       (Read only attribute) (String) returns the port string the connection is using to connected to.